-Robotic Process Automation (RPA) – What it is & Why it matters?
+What is Robotic Process Automation (RPA) and Why it matters?

 RPA is one of the most trending emerging technologies in the business world.
 RPA bots are capable of working on large amounts of data and consuming less time and cost.

 The RPA market share will reach $1.7 billion in 2019 and $2.9 billion by 2021 according to Forrester 2019 predictions.
 RPA software bots will be able to perform tasks equal to the output of 140 million FTEs by 2025 as estimated by researchers at Hadoop.

 RPA has the potential to transform processes in every industry, helping companies to lower overheads and gain greater return of investments.